Irregular triads in 3-uniform hypergraphs: Formal statements of problems and results

-In the following subsections, we will frequently include translations to model theoretic language to aid the model theoretic reader.
+In the following sections, we will frequently include translations to model theoretic language to aid the model theoretic reader.
 Any such undefined terminology is not necessary for the rest of the paper.
 To facilitate these explanations, we will use the fact that every hereditary $3$-graph property $\calH$ is the class of finite models of a universal theory $T_{\calH}$ in the language $\calL=\{R(x,y,z)\}$.
-Further, we remind the model theoretic reader that given a $3$-graph $H=(V,E)$, an induced sub-$3$-graph of $H$ is simply a substructure of $H$ in the language $\calL$.
+In particular, $T_{\calH}$ contains the axioms stating that $R(x,y,z)$ is symmetric and irreflexive, as well as the sentence stating ``there is no substructure isomorphic to $S$," for every finite $3$-graph $S$ which is not in $\calH$.
+This means that, given a $3$-graph $H$ specified using the combinatorial notation, $H=(V,F)$, we have

-Throughout, we refer to $3$-uniform hypergraphs as simply \emph{$3$-graphs}.
-A \emph{hereditary $3$-graph property} is a class of finite $3$-graphs closed under induced sub-$3$-graphs and isomorphism.
+We also note that given a $3$-graph $H=(V,E)$, an induced sub-$3$-graph of $H$ is simply a substructure of $H$ in the language $\calL$.